5 - Safe management of non-invasive, reusable, shared care equipment

 Note: When an organisation use products or adopts practices that differ from those stated in this manual, that individual organisation is responsible for ensuring safe systems of work including the completion of risk assessments approved through local governance procedures.

-Read the management of care equipment literature review to find out more about why we do things this way for care equipment.
+Read the Safe management of non-invasive, reusable, shared care equipment literature review to find out more about why we do things this way for care equipment.

 The decontamination of non-invasive care equipment poster can help staff decide how to clean equipment.